 - Paying with cryptocurrency: Constitutes a taxable event that can cause capital gains or capital losses (either short- or long-term capital gains based on the holding period).

 - Receiving payment in crypto: In exchange for goods, services, or as a salary, considered ordinary income and does not need capital gains taxes.

 If those were the only uses of cryptocurrency, the case would be cut and dried, but traders know better.
-Cryptocurrency extends far beyond into processes such as Bitcoin mining, air drops, ICOs and forked coins.
+Cryptocurrency extends far beyond into processes such as Bitcoin mining and ICOs.
 Of these cases, Walter notes, “There is no specific guidance on these… So we are forced to make our best guess as to how it is to be treated based on similar assets and hope the IRS agrees.
 In the end, consistency is key.”
 In September 2018, congressional leaders even criticized the IRS for its lack of clarity about cryptocurrency for taxpayers.

 Strategies to Minimize Crypto Taxes